khan-ayanama/Course104-React/React Libraries/01-Babel/Notes-01/Note-02.md

 `Webpack (or other bundlers):` Bundles your JavaScript code, along with other assets, into optimized files suitable for deployment in production.

+`babel-loader`: It tells webpack to use babel for transpilation.

 If you want to use Babel and a bundler together, it's common to configure the bundler (e.g., Webpack) to use Babel as a loader for processing JavaScript files.
 This way, Babel is invoked by the bundler to transpile the code during the bundling process.

 ## Babel core-js